 Prediction: Pasta Is Still So Back In

-We wrote: The October 2016 issues of Food Network Magazine, Food & Wine, and Bon Appétit all featured pasta dishes on the cover.
+We said: The October 2016 issues of Food Network Magazine, Food & Wine, and Bon Appétit all featured pasta dishes on the cover.
 When we wrote that carbs were cool in 2016, we didn’t know how long they’d stay that way or that the fervor would continue as a 2017 food trend.
 Thank goodness.
 We love it.

 2023 update: We still love it.
 In fact, we talked a little bit about pasta’s perseverance in our 2016 food trends update, but it’s worth adding that TikTok pasta creations and inflation are also contributing to pasta’s continued trending-ness.
 Even though the cost of noodles has gone up considerably, it’s still a cost-effective and versatile food to prepare.
 Plus, there are lots of gluten-free and veg-laden pasta varieties making it accessible to almost everyone, including restaurant brands on a budget.